TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 2/Proverbs 2.18.md

 ---

-For her house inclineth unto death, And her paths unto the dead;
+for her house leads down to death, her paths to the dead.